Procurement Needs a New Operating Model, Part 3: Technology

 In Part 1, we talked about how procurement has to evolve its PROCESS, moving to a much more agile, assertive, and proactive support model.
 In Part 2, we addressed the most essential resource, PEOPLE, and the need for talent to be much more diverse, have EQ, and be strong project managers ready to maximize value creation through innovation and cross-functional collaboration.

 This final piece will focus on TECHNOLOGY, its key considerations, and why this is a critical element in next generation procurement organizations.
 While technology is an essential component of procurement’s future operating model, many procurement organizations are only at the beginning stages of their technology journey.
-Having the right technological landscape allows procurement to focus on value chain excellence (Level 4 procurement).
+Having the right technological landscape allows procurement to implement strategic sourcing best practices and to focus on value chain excellence (Level 4 procurement).

 Since I have been in the position twice in my career to select a Source-to-Pay platform, I can share my personal experience and some of the lessons I’ve learned along the way.